Trial System

 - Create a new factor and new levels: A new factor will be created.
 For each image/video/audio file, a new level will be added to this newly created factor.
 There will be exactly 1 factor level for each selected file.

 After choosing the overall assignment method, you can determine which file should be assigned to which trial, condition, or factor level.
 The respective menu will display two lists, one for the selected files (right), and another for the assignment items (left).
 You can then drag & drop individual files from the right to the left, manually determining which file should be associated to which trial, condition, or factor level.
 However, you can also use the "Auto Assign" button, which will assign all files automatically in a random order.
-This way you can setup your stimulus associations quickly.
+This way you can set up your stimulus associations quickly.

 Working with Trials

-After the factor groups, factors, levels, conditions, and trials are set up and frames and objects are added, the next step for the user is to modify the object properties such that different trials will show either different stimuli, the same stimuli in different positions, with different sizes, or other such modifications.
+such that different trials will show either different stimuli variations such as: the same stimuli in different positions, with different sizes, or other such modifications.
 Here it is of central importance to select the appropriate modification level for each modification made.
 Overall, there are 4 levels of modification:

 - Trial-Group-Modifications using the "Default Trial": Changes all trials within the selected trial group.